-Join choreographer and dance artist Danté Brown in a one-hour virtual community movement workshop series entitled Planting Seeds for Healing, and use the power of movement to engage with your creativity and body.
+Join choreographer and dance artist Danté Brown in this monthly virtual community movement workshop series, Planting Seeds for Healing, and use the power of movement to engage with your creativity and body.
 Explore how movement, writing, or visual imagery can be a grounding and nourishing force for our bodies in order to find relief, while simultaneously building comfort in our own personal movement exploration.
+We’ll conclude this workshop with a conversation centered on strategies for perseverance.
 For this workshop, please have paper and a writing utensil available.

 Free; all levels welcome, no previous experience needed.
 In collaboration with Roots Rising.
 Please read the Participant Waiver and Release of Liability before registering for a workshop.

 Danté Brown began his dance training at Wesleyan University, which led him to The Ohio State University to receive his MFA in Choreography.
 As a performer, Danté has worked with artists such as Esther Baker-Tarpaga, Christal Brown, David Dorfman, Nicole Stanton, Noa Zuk and at the Dance Exchange.